U.S. West faces little-known effect of raging wildfires: contaminated water

 Huge forest fires last year denuded vast areas of Colorado’s mountains and left them covered in ash – ash that with sediment has since been washed by rains into the Cache la Poudre River.
 The river is one of two sources for household water in this college town of 165,000.
 With more and fiercer storms expected this year, officials worry about water quality worsening beyond what treatment systems can handle.

 The problem could apply to watersheds across the U.S. West, which has faced ever-increasing extremes in heat, drought and wildfire amid climate change in recent years.
-The United States relies on water originating on forested land for about 80% of its freshwater supply, according to a government report.
+The United States relies on water originating on forested land for about 80% of its freshwater supply, according to a government report on.doi.gov/3qvw4hf.

 “If a wildfire is not in my watershed, it will be in someone else’s watershed,” said Sean Chambers, director of water and sewer in the nearby northern Colorado town of Greeley.